crystalice-dev/ZAIRE/CENTRAL_HUB/README.md

 # zaire helmets - central hub unit

-(See the README.md file in the upper level 'examples' directory for more information about examples.)
+(See the README.md file in the upper level 'zaire_helmets' directory for more information about This whole project.)

-This example shows how to use ESPNOW of wifi.
-Example does the following steps:
+The following contians a list of all the responsibilities this firmware has:

 * Start WiFi.
 * Initialize ESPNOW.